edespino/cloudberry-site/docs/sql-stmts/alter-database.md

 **`connlimit`**

 The maximum number of concurrent connections allowed to this database on the coordinator.
 The default is `-1`, no limit.
-Cloudberry Database superusers are exempt from this limit.
+Apache Cloudberry superusers are exempt from this limit.

 **`istemplate`**